Last Remaining Seats FAQs

 - The Orpheum Theatre is wheelchair accessible for both restrooms and seating and can provide an assisted listening device upon advance request.
 Please contact the Conservancy at (213) 623-2489 at least twenty-four hours before your visit to arrange for this device.

-The Los Angeles Theatre is not air-conditioned.
-The Orpheum Theatre and Village Theatre are air-conditioned.
+The Los Angeles Theatre and Million Dollar Theatre are not air-conditioned.
+The Orpheum Theatre is air-conditioned.

 The films are chosen through a thorough voting process by our volunteer Last Remaining Seats Committee.